no-types/RagGrid/tutorial/table-formatting.md

 ## Format Columns

-Here's an example of how you can format the table columns as currency , percentages  or any options from here.
+Here's an example of how you can format the table columns as currency , percentages  or any options supported by numeraljs.

 Please check out [numeraljs](http://numeraljs.com/) for all the options that can be used.